THE BLANK CANVAS PORTRAIT GALLERY

 This raises a deeper question about intention and integrity.
 If those in power truly had our best interests at heart, would we still be seeing the same cyclical failures?
 It’s not just incompetence—it begins to look like neglect.
 This is where the risk lies: even if a large sum of money were made available, how do we know it wouldn’t be wasted, as so much has been before?

-That’s why I’ve come to see the 20% we take from each sale on our platform not as profit, but as a necessary and justified reserve.
-At first, I questioned the morality of taking anything at all—but I now recognize it as essential.
+That’s why I’ve come to see the importance of keeping money on our platform not as profit, but as a necessary and justified reserve.
+At first, I questioned the morality of taking anything at all—but I now recognise it as essential.
 This is not money earned through greed, but through purpose.
-It's a bank of earned trust, built through real work and real outcomes, ready to be reinvested directly into action when others fail to act.
+It's a bank of earned trust, built through real work and real outcomes.

 This project was never born from a desire for wealth—but that doesn’t mean money isn’t a powerful tool for change.
 Just because something hasn’t been done before doesn’t mean it’s wrong.
 If anything, it’s the lack of innovation that has failed people time and again.
 What if, in time, we became the very force we’ve been calling out for—an entity with real power and genuine empathy, committed to helping those in need when governments and charities fall short?